Abdoul84/ETL-Extract-Transform-Load/README.md

 Obesity Dataset:

 			• Columns were split
 			• Rows reduced to one sex category and years 2008 or greater
+			• Changed Obesity column to float instead of string

 World Happiness Dataset:

 			• Column names were changed
+			• Names of country changed

 Type of final production database data is loaded into: